-- 1. To be given a written notice of the Code of Conduct charge and the allegations upon which the charge is based. - To be given an information session, at which time the judicial process and the student's rights will be fully explained.
+- 1. To have a presumption that no violation occurred. - 2.
+To have an impartial hearing officer. - 3.
+To be given a written notice of the Student Code of Conduct charge and the allegations upon which the charge is based. - 4.
+To be given an information session, at which time the judicial process and the student's rights will be fully explained.
 The student will be permitted to review all materials related to the charge and then confirm the forum in which the case will be heard.
-An agreed upon date will then be set for the hearing. - 3.
-To have the hearing handled in a forthright and timely fashion. - 4.
-To be accompanied during the hearing by an advisor of the student's choice. - 5.
-To be given a fair and impartial hearing, during which the student will be permitted to address the charges and provide information, including witnesses. - 6.
-To know that a recording will be made of the entire hearing process. - 7.
+An agreed upon date will then be set for the hearing.
+This must be requested by the student at least two College working days prior to the date of the hearing of the case. - 5.
+To have the hearing handled in a forthright and timely fashion and be notified of all timelines.

+- 6. To be accompanied during the hearing by an advisor of the student's choice, who is not serving in any other role. - 7.
+To be given a fair and impartial hearing, during which the student will be permitted to address the charges and provide information, including witnesses.
+The student may remain silent and has a right against self-incrimination. - 8.
+To know that a recording will be made of the entire hearing process. - 9.
 To appeal the decision of the hearing body.